Homesickness at summer camp is a common ailment, but parents and leaders can help Scouts win the battle, become more independent and have lots of fun.

 Tyler is down in the dumps.
 His stomach hurts, and he’s on the verge of tears.
 This is his first year to attend summer camp, and now on the second day, all he can think about is heading home.

 Tyler isn’t used to the sounds of nature at night, he’s missing vital episodes of his favorite Nickelodeon show, and he’s afraid his friends will call him a wuss if they find out he’s homesick.
 Tyler misses his home, his bed — and his parents.

 Finally, Tyler calls his mom and dad on the Scoutmaster’s cell phone and convinces them to come pick him up.
 With a mixture of shame and relief, he leaves camp.

 Ninety-five percent of children between the ages of 8 and 16 who attend a resident camp report some feelings of homesickness on at least one day, says Christopher Thurber, Ph.D., a clinical psychologist who studies homesickness.

 Twenty percent of those children report moderate-to-severe feelings of homesickness, and 7 percent experience intense homesickness associated with significant symptoms of depression and anxiety.

-With nearly 412,000 Boy Scouts attending a long-term camp across the nation, that’s a lot of homesickness.
+With more than 400,000 Scouts attending a long-term camp across the nation, that’s a lot of homesickness.

 Thankfully, though, there are solutions that will help even the most homesick Scout become a confident camper.